 The Alamo also has multiple rental spaces available for events like ceremonies, receptions, and private occasions.
 Each rental space will give your gathering a unique backdrop which is sure to make the event memorable for your guests.
 The rentals spaces range in capacity from 75 to 200 guests.
 No matter the size of your event, providing a private shuttle bus for guests will make the event run even smoother.
 Leave any private event transportation up to National Charter Bus so you can focus on planning other aspects of an important occasion.

 The historic area surrounding the Alamo includes several other buildings that are considered an important part of San Antonio's history.
-Be sure to allot additional time to explore this unique historic district while visiting the Alamo complex.
+Be sure to allow additional time to explore this unique historic district while visiting the Alamo complex.

 The Menger Hotel